Driving in Italy: All you Must Know Before you hit the road

 Seat belts

-Whether you’re the driver or a passenger, it is mandatory to wear seat belts at all times.
+Whether you’re the driver or a passenger, you must wear seat belts at all times.
 Otherwise, if you are pulled over by the police, you’ll be charged a significant fine.

 Use of Mobile Phones